How to Hike Burstall Pass in Kananaskis Country

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners, although there aren’t many in Burstall Pass.
 It’s also a busy trail, so you generally don’t need to make too much noise, but always be bear aware.

-This means staying alert, traveling in a group, minding children and pets, and finally carrying bear spray and knowing how to use it.
+This means staying alert, traveling in a group, minding children and pets, and finally, carrying bear spray and knowing how to use it.
 If you’ve come to the park without bear spray, Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use them properly.

 What to Wear On a Hike?

 The most basic principle of what to wear hiking is layering.
-Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
+Anyone who has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
 You can easily start off cool at the mountain base and get hot as soon as you begin moving.

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
-Including hike info and off-season travel information.
+The Banff Blog Private Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
 You can also meet new adventure buddies.